Boolean approximate counting CSPs with weak conservativity, and implications for ferromagnetic two-spin: Permissive unaries from pinning

 \subsection{Condition for the absence of permissive strictly decreasing functions}

 In this section the goal is to identify a large functional clone that does not contain both types of permissive unary functions (the two types being strictly increasing and strictly decreasing).

 We start by defining the clone $\MON$, using definitions from \cite[Section~10]{bulatov_functional_2017}.
-Given a $k$-ary function $f$, let $\sim_f$ be the equivalence relation on $[k]$ given by $i\sim_f j$ if, for any $\ba\in\{0,1\}^k$, $f(\ba)\neq 0$ implies $\ba[i]=\ba[j]$, If $\sim_f$ is the equality relation, $f$ is said to be \emph{irredundant}.
+Given a $k$-ary function $f$, let $\sim_f$ be the equivalence relation on $[k]$ given by $i\sim_f j$ if, for every $\ba\in\{0,1\}^k$, $f(\ba)\neq 0$ implies $\ba[i]=\ba[j]$.
+If $\sim_f$ is the equality relation, $f$ is said to be \emph{irredundant}.
 By identifying variables in the equivalence classes of $\sim_f$, any function $f$ can be transformed into an irredundant function $f^\dagger$.
+Note that any subset of variables of a function $f$ can be identified using the closure operations of a functional clone (cf.\ Lemma~\ref{lem:closure}), whether or not they are in the same equivalence class.

 Recall from Section~\ref{s:definitions} that a function $g\in\cB_k$ is \emph{monotone} if for any $\ba,\bb\in\{0,1\}^k$ with $\ba\leq\bb$ we have $g(\ba)\leq g(\bb)$.
 The function $f$ is in $\MON$ if $f^{\dagger}$ is monotone.
 Bulatov et al.~\cite[Theorem 62]{bulatov_functional_2017} have shown that $\MON$ is a functional clone.\footnote{Bulatov et al.~\cite{bulatov_functional_2017} define $\MON$ in a slightly different but equivalent way.} It does not contain a strictly decreasing permissive unary function, so in some sense it is a solution to the problem stated in the previous paragraph.
 However, it also does not contain $\delta_0$, so, in some sense, it is a trivial solution.

 Theorem~\ref{thm:mon-pm} below identifies a clone that is strictly larger than~$\MON$ and contains $\delta_0$ and~$\delta_1$ but still does not contain both types of permissive unary functions.

 \begin{thm} \statemonpm \end{thm}